NethServer/ns8-docs/migration.rst

 --------

 Complete the DC migration by clicking the :guilabel:`Finish migration` button.
-The procedure asks to select an IP address: it becomes the IP of the destination DC.
+The procedure asks to select an IP address: it will become the IP of the destination DC.

 .. warning::

   Windows clients do not know how to reach the destination DC

-* If Windows clients use an external appliance as DNS, it must be configured to forward the requests for the Active Directory DNS zone to the destination DC IP address.
+* If Windows clients use an external DNS, it must be configured to forward the requests for the Active Directory DNS zone to the destination DC IP address.

-* If Windows clients use the source DC IP address as DNS and authentication server consider to transfer the source DC IP address to the destination DC.
+* If Windows clients use the source DC IP address as DNS and authentication server, consider to transfer the source DC IP address to the destination DC.

 In the second scenario, transferring the IP avoids the reconfiguration of